-Step Four: If a pupil's attendance is 85% or below, the school's Attendance Co-ordinator, Mrs S interviews with pupils and/or parents.
+Step Four: If a student's attendance is 85% or below, her Year Tutor will liaise with the Education parents/carers.

-Fearon will liaise with the Education Welfare Officer, Mrs G Morgan to organise
+Welfare Officer, Mrs. G. Morgan to organise interviews with the student and/or their

 The Education Welfare Service may ensue Legal action for poor attendance at school.